AnthonyGareca/notes/backend/access-modifier/README.md

 [back](../README.md)

-All type member have an accessibility level.
+All types members have an accessibility level.
 The accessibility level controls whether they can be used from other code in your assembly or other assemblies.

 ## public